 Additional information on the Budget and Statement of Agreement

-- Completing the Budget
+- Completing the Budget.

 - You must list all items and costs associated with your grant request in the Budget.
 You must provide equipment price quote(s) from your selected vendor.
-The price quote(s) must include the vendor's name, address and date of the quote, and a contact name with phone number.
+The price quote(s) must include the vendor's name and address, date of the quote, and a contact name with phone number.
 Additionally, the quote(s) must include the employer's information with company location.

 - The Budget and quote detail must match one another.
 If a cost is not included, it will not be considered.